KrazyCanucks/dnd-transcript-cleanup/README.md

     - `speaker`: The speaker's identifier.

     Ensure one file per speaker, containing their respective dialogue lines.

+    The script will loop through and look for *all* .tsv files in the session/part directory, process them all, then merge them together.

 3. **Replacement File**: Create a JSON file (`merge_replacements.json`) for any custom word replacements you want.
 This file will help correct common misinterpretations by Whisper.
 An example format: